 Cerebellum damage is rare, but its effects can be quite serious.
-To help you deal with these types of TBIs, we’ve put together this guide to cerebellar injuries.
+To help you deal with this type of brain damage, we’ve put together this guide to cerebellar injuries.

 We’ll cover everything from the causes of cerebellum brain damage to effective treatment methods.

 The cerebellum (Latin for “little brain”) is located on the base of the brain, right behind the brain stem.

 Besides muscle movement, new discoveries show the cerebellum is crucial in several other functions, including:

 - Language learning